Year 3

 This weeks learning:

-History - We will be learning how the Anglo-Saxons were converted to Christianity
+Maths - We will be learning how to add/subtract lengths and how to calculate perimeter

 Our new class book: